Georgia Herpetological Association & Rescue

 Pick up at Bear Creek Nature Center

-Squirt: juvenile, under 6 months, Leopard Gecko.
+Squirt: juvenile, one year old, Leopard Gecko.
 Squirt is a very young (and wiggly!) baby who came to us from a reptile show where she was surrendered.
 She/he is still too young to gender and will take someone with patience to practice handling.
-This is not unusual for such a young one!
-Squirt would be a great gecko for someone who wants to watch their reptile grow.
+Squirt is quite shy and would prefer to be in a home where his space would be respected and he could be an observational pet.
+He would be a great gecko for someone who wants to watch their reptile grow.

 Pick up at Bear Creek Nature Center